-Teachers should also change for PE into suitable footwear and clothing as a model, to show that appropriate clothing is needed for these activities.
+Teachers should also wear suitable clothing and footwear for PE as a model, to show that appropriate clothing is needed for these activities.
 It is important that teacher's footwear enables them to move quickly without risk of slipping.

 For pupils at Randlay Primary School, the dress code is as follows: